lucasm/lucasm/README.md

 </details>

-Due to contractual reasons, this GitHub profile is only for open source and public projects.
+Due to contractual reasons, this GitHub profile showcases only open source and public projects.